 Although the sanctioning authority was required under the rules to conduct a periodical review of all old loans for enforcing prompt and regular payments, this was not done.
 The Ministry stated (May 1985) that necessary action would be taken to obtain reimbursement of loan from concerned State Governments.

-5.3 Implementation of the scheme in the States/ Union Territory
+5.3 Implementation of the scheme in the States/ Union Territory outside the cooperative fold, so that more and more

 The following points were noticed in audit in a test-check (1984-85):-